openstack/nova-specs/specs/train/approved/show-server-numa-topology.rst

 ===================

-There is server-related NUMA information that is useful to both end user and Admin but currently there is no available API to retrieve that information.
+There is server-related NUMA information that is useful to both end user and admin but currently there is no available API to retrieve that information.

-The APIs ``GET /servers`` and ``GET /servers/{id}`` can list extra specs which may contain some hints about the guest numa topology but it is not easy to interpret.
+The APIs ``GET /servers`` and ``GET /servers/{id}`` can list extra specs which may contain some hints about the guest NUMA topology but it is not easy to interpret.